kubagp1/lesson-plan/README.md

 ### For Production

-To run this project locally for production you need to `docker-compose up`
+To run this project locally for production you need to `docker-compose up --build`

 ### For Development